abumq/residue/docs/configurations/managed_loggers/readme.md

 [← Configurations](/docs/CONFIGURATION.md)

 # known_loggers
-[Array] Object of loggers that are known to the server.
+[Array] Object of loggers that are managed by the server.

 [← Configurations](/docs/CONFIGURATION.md)